DaniloAlves1902/DaniloAlves1902/README.md

 ### About Me

 - Currently pursuing a degree in **Systems Analysis and Development**
-- Experienced in **backend development** using Java Spring Boot
+- Backend Engineer with solid experience in Java Spring Boot
-- Skilled in developing **RESTful APIs**, microservices, and robust systems
+- Skilled in developing RESTful APIs, microservices, and robust, scalable systems
 - Passionate about **Clean Code, automated testing, and clean architecture**

 ---